SHAPE is an international research project aiming to improve quality of life and well-being for people with early stage dementia.

 Recruitment ended July 2023.

-The recruitment of participants to eSHAPE is done differently in the three countries.
+The recruitment of participants to eSHAPE was done differently in the three countries.
 Information specific to each country about the eSHAPE intervention and participation can be found below.

 Project timeline